Beech bark container

 Once the glue is fully dry you can make the base and lid.

-Now do the same for the top part to make the lid.
+do the same for the top part of the lid.

 To make the part of the lid which inserts into the container you will need to do the same again but draw around the inside of the container.
 This part needs to be a snug fit (not too loose and not so big that it will split the container)